scientistnobee/chinna-devarapu/content/authors/admin/_index.md

 first_name: Ganga Chinna Rao
 email: ""
 ---
-Thanks for visiting my webste.
-I am Dr. Chinna Devarapu.

-I fell in love with Science since childhood when I started to make demos for participating in Science fairs.
-I am lucky to have a very supporting family, friends and particularly teachers who motivated me to puruse career in Science.
+Welcome to my website!
+My name is Dr. Chinna Devarapu, and I am a researcher in the field of nanophotonics.

-I completed M.Sc in Physics from Banaras Hindu University (India) and M. Tech in Applied Optics from Indian Institute of Technology Delhi (India).

-I recieved DAAD fellowship while I was in IIT Delhi to pursue my Master's thesis project from Technical Universuty, Berlin (Germany).
-During my time at TU Berlin,  I built a confocal microscope for direct laser lithography set-up to fabricate and characterise polymer waveguides.
+I have always been fascinated by science and technology, and that passion led me to pursue career in Science.
+I received my M.Sc. in Physics from Banaras Hindu University and my M. Tech in Applied Optics from the Indian Institute of Technology Delhi.
+While at IIT Delhi, I received a DAAD fellowship to complete my Master's thesis project at the Technical University of Berlin.
+During this time, I developed a confocal microscope for use in direct laser lithography.

-Later, I got an oppertunity to puruse Ph.D in Physics at University of Exeter (UK).
-During my Ph.D., I investigated on lossy photonic crystals and metamaterials to achieve near-perfect absorption in the infrared regime.

-Soon after my Ph.D., I joined as a research fellow at Nanophotonics group at University of St Andrews (UK).
-In 2016, I moved to Ireland.
-Since then, I have been working at Munster Technological University in Cork (Ireland) as a researcher in the Nanophotonics Research group.
+I continued my education with a Ph.D. in Physics at the University of Exeter, where I focused on lossy photonic crystals and metamaterials for near-perfect absorption in the infrared regime.
+After completing my Ph.D., I joined the Nanophotonics group at the University of St Andrews as a research fellow.
+In 2016, I moved to Cork, Ireland, where I currently work as a researcher in the Nanophotonics Research group at Munster Technological University.

-So far, I recieved over $1 Million in research funding (>$600k as a PI), published 12 research articles, I also have 4 patents and 8 Invention Disclosure Forms.
+Throughout my career, I have received over $1 million  ($600,000 as a PI) in research funding.
+I have published 12 research articles, and hold 4 patents and 8 invention disclosure forms.

-Currently, I am leading two commercilisation projects to bring research outputs from our research lab into the real world to solve really cool problems using light.

-My mission is to miniaturise bulky, costly benchtop equipment into low-cost, handheld instruments using Photonics Integrated Circuits.
+Currently, I am leading two commercialization projects that aim to bring the research outputs from our lab into the real world to solve interesting problems using light.
+My goal is to miniaturize bulky, expensive benchtop equipment into low-cost, handheld instruments using photonics integrated circuits.

-I also play with electronics, make apps, 3D-print objects to mainly build low-cost, open source hardware equipment as well as to build some cool robots.
+In my free time, I enjoy experimenting with electronics, building apps, and 3D printing objects.
+I also like to create low-cost, open-source hardware equipment and build cool robots.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.